 Maxi-Cosi Pria 85 Rachel Zoe Jet Set Special Edition

 Estimated Price: $390 – $425

 Car seats and fashion lines don’t often share the same runway.
 But Maxi-Cosi’s Pria 85, the brainchild of one of the world’s best car seat companies and one of America’s top fashion designers, is proof that your child’s safety can be both glamorous and guaranteed.

 Designed to support extended seating, this seat raises the bar on the competition, carrying infants up to 40 pounds in a rear-facing position and toddlers up to 65 pounds in a forward-facing position.
-In both modes, the Pria 85 is equipped with bolstered side impact protection which employs Air Protect tech to expand the buffer between your kid and crash forces in a collision.
+In both modes, the Pria 85 is equipped with bolstered side-impact protection, which employs Air Protect tech to expand the buffer between your kid and crash forces in a collision.

-Air Protect is a modern safety innovation which helps reduce the potential danger of a collision by diverting crash forces away from your child’s head and neck.
+Air Protect is a modern safety innovation that helps reduce the potential danger of a collision by diverting crash forces away from your child’s head and neck.
 The forces are absorbed by the headrest instead.
-This air-release system is a massive departure from the foam-lining designs employed by most of the Pria 85’s competitors, and has been shown to be far more effective at slowing down an impact.
+This air-release system is a massive departure from the foam-lining designs employed by most of the Pria 85’s competitors, and it has been shown to be far more effective at slowing down an impact.

 The seat features one-hand harness height adjustment with multiple positions, enabling you to tailor the perfect fit for your little one.
 The result: improved safety and unparalleled comfort that accommodate your child at every age.

 The Pria 85 packs a hefty price tag, but straight out of box it is clear that this seat is in a different class to the rest of the pack.
-Made from high-quality materials and equipped with convenient features you just won’t find anywhere else; this cover model car seat is worth every penny.
+Made from high-quality materials and equipped with convenient features you just won’t find anywhere else, this cover model car seat is worth every penny.